flybywiresim/docs/docs/dev-corner/qa-process.md

 #### Tier 1

-- Extensive and careful testing is expected but no full flight is required.
+- Extensive and careful testing is expected, but no full flight is required.
 - Providing media is not required.
-- Of course you can always do a full flight and provide media but the test is valid without it.
+- Of course, you can always do a full flight and provide media, but the test is valid without it.

 #### Tier 2

 - At least one full flight is required to test Tier 2.
-- Providing media (screenshots/videos) is a requirement especially for any issues that might arise.
+- Providing media (screenshots/videos) is a requirement, especially for any issues that might arise.
 - Tests without a full flight or media are not valid and will require another tester to still do a full tier 2 test.

 ### Clean Community Folder